mahmoudparsian/data-warehousing/syllabus/week-07-Star-Schema/star_schema_stock_transactions/star_schema_a_hands_on_approach_to_modeling.md

 numerical columns:

-1. #price#
+## 1. price

-2. #quantity#
+## 2. quantity

 	from which we can generate key metrics for the business.
 These  will  be  the facts/measures in our final facts table.